Personnel Committee Goals

 Family Readiness & Support Structure

-- Advocate for continued expansion of family access to mental health counseling through programs such as Military Family Life Consultants and Military OneSource.
+- Advocate for continued expansion and affordable family access to mental health counseling through programs such as Military Family Life Counselors and Military OneSource.

 - Request a report to Congress on the Military Family Readiness Council’s recommendations to the Secretary of Defense and follow-on actions.